 - (a) Functions of the Advisory Committee on Safety and Security.
 The Advisory Committee on Safety and Security provides guidance on issues that impact the safety and security of students, faculty and staff at the College.
-The committee, comprised of RSC faculty, staff and students, as well as local law enforcement and emergency management professionals: - (1) Promotes the ongoing assessment of the quality of personal safety policies, practices, procedures and programs through the use of surveys, examination of critical incidents and crime statistics provided by the RSC Security staff; - (2) Reviews and recommends improvements in safety education programs to ensure appropriate focus on personal safety issues; - (3) Reviews and recommends improvements to campus preventative and operational polices on a variety of safety and security related topics; - (4) Reviews the annual security report required by the Clery Act prior submission to the Executive Vice President/CFO; - (5) Provides guidance and evaluation of the RSC Emergency Response Plan, policies and procedures, along with recommendations for improvements to the ERP. - (b) Membership (Rev. 07/18) - (1) Chairperson: Coordinator, Safety, Security and Risk Management - (2) Vice President of External Affairs - (3) President, Faculty Senate - (4) President, Student Senate - (5) MWC Police Department Representative
+The committee, comprised of RSC faculty, staff and students, as well as local law enforcement and emergency management professionals: - (1) Promotes the ongoing assessment of the quality of personal safety policies, practices, procedures and programs through the use of surveys, examination of critical incidents and crime statistics provided by the RSC Security staff; - (2) Reviews and recommends improvements in safety education programs to ensure appropriate focus on personal safety issues; - (3) Reviews and recommends improvements to campus preventative and operational polices on a variety of safety and security related topics; - (4) Reviews the annual security report required by the Clery Act prior submission to the Executive Vice President/CFO; - (5) Provides guidance and evaluation of the RSC Emergency Response Plan, policies and procedures, along with recommendations for improvements to the ERP. - (b) Membership (Rev. 07/18) - (1) Chairperson: Coordinator, Safety, Security and Risk Management - (2) Representative, Faculty Senate - (3) Representative, Student Senate - (4) Representative, Information Technology - (5) Representative, Residence Life

-- (6) MWC Fire Department Representative - (7) Campus Security Services Representative - (8) Rose State College Information Technology Department - (c) Meeting Frequency.
+(c) Meeting Frequency.
 The Advisory Committee on Safety and Security shall meet on a quarterly basis in the months of January, April, July, and October.
 The Advisory Committee will also convene on an as needed basis to address time sensitive safety and security issues.